lancopku/text-autoaugment/README.md

 2. Modify `dataroot` parameter in `confs/*yaml` and `abspath` parameter in `script/*.sh`:
     - e.g., change `dataroot: /home/renshuhuai/TextAutoAugment/data/aclImdb` in [confs/bert_imdb.yaml](confs/bert_imdb.yaml) to `dataroot: path-to-your-TextAutoAugment/data/aclImdb`
-    - change `--abspath '/home/renshuhuai/TextAutoAugment' \` in [script/imdb_lowresource.sh](script/imdb_lowresource.sh) to `--abspath 'path-to-your-TextAutoAugment' \`
+    - change `--abspath '/home/renshuhuai/TextAutoAugment'` in [script/imdb_lowresource.sh](script/imdb_lowresource.sh) to `--abspath 'path-to-your-TextAutoAugment'`

 3. Search for the best augmentation policy, e.g., low-resource regime for IMDB:

    ```bash
    sh script/imdb_lowresource.sh
    ```
-   scripts for policy search in the low-resource and class-imbalanced regime for all datasets are provided in the `scrupt/` fold.
+   scripts for policy search in the low-resource and class-imbalanced regime for all datasets are provided in the [script/](script/) fold.

 4. Train a model with pre-searched policy in [archive.py](archive.py), e.g., train model in low-resource regime for IMDB:
     ```bash